prazian/how_to_become_10x_developer/README.md

 How to become a 10x developer?
 That's a secret!
 And 10x developers never share their secrets! ;)

+## A side 10x note

+Someone said **"but 10x0 = 0!"**
+Remember, 0x10 = 16 = 2xPizzaTeamDeveloper! 🍕🍕
+If you feel like a 0x developer, no worries!
+All you need to do is to change the order!

 ## Am I a code Ninja 10x Developer now?
 ![Companies who blindly hire 10x developers](_docs/img/am-i-a-10x-dev.png)